 A number of others have attempted to regularize the ultrasound image formation process.
-Ebbini et al. proposed optimal inverse filter approaches using SVD-based regularization in Refs.10, 11.
+Ebbini et al. and Ebbini proposed optimal inverse filter approaches using singular value decomposition based regularization.
 These methods yield closed form solutions to ultrasound imaging problem.
-Carfantan et al.12 proposed a Bayesian approach for the nonlinear inverse scattering problem of tomographic imaging using microwave or ultrasound probing employing a Generalized Gauss Markov Random Field (MRF) prior image model on the real and imaginary field components.
-They use a non-linear observation model and show only two-dimensional simulated examples corresponding to transducer positions completely surrounding the object.
-Battle et al.13 coupled a linearized, physical-optics approximation with maximum entropy regularization applied to sparsely sampled multi-monostatic sensing.
+Carfantan and Mohammad-Djafari proposed a Bayesian approach for the nonlinear inverse scattering problem of tomographic imaging using microwave or ultrasound probing employing a generalized Gauss Markov random field (MRF) prior image model on the real and imaginary field components.
+They use a nonlinear observation model and show only two-dimensional simulated examples corresponding to transducer positions completely surrounding the object.
+Battle et al. coupled a linearized, physical-optics approximation with maximum entropy regularization applied to sparsely sampled multimonostatic sensing.
 They extended the maximum entropy method to account for the complex nature of the scattering field and apply it to the real and imaginary field components.
 They show experimental results.
-Husby et al.14 propose a deconvolution technique that estimates a real-valued reflectivity field based on an MRF model of the variance of the scattering field for diffuse ultrasound.
-The resulting optimization problem is computationally challenging and was solved using Markov Chain Monte Carlo techniques.
-Lavarello et al.15 investigated the feasibility of a generalized Tikhonov technique.
-They use time-domain data and estimate a real-valued reflectivity field and perform performance analysis on simulated two-dimensional data.
-Viola et al.16 extended a passive SONAR method to account for near field and broadband signals.
-Their method also uses time domain data and estimates sparse, real-valued reflectivity fields, however their method is computationally unattractive requiring the use of a supercomputer.
-Although, they are not in the class of regularization methods, $Capon^{17}$ and $MUSIC^{18}$ beamformers are well known methods used in acoustic localization in sparse reflectivity fields and have been shown to perform well in scenarios involving isolated point targets, but are not directly applicable to scenarios involving extended targets.
+Husby et al. propose a deconvolution technique that estimates a realvalued reflectivity field based on a MRF model of the variance of the scattering field for diffuse ultrasound.
+The resulting optimization problem is computationally challenging and was solved using Markov chain Monte Carlo techniques.
+Lavarello et al. investigated the feasibility of a generalized Tikhonov technique.
+They use time-domain data and estimate a realvalued reflectivity field and perform performance analysis on simulated two-dimensional data.
+Viola et al. extended a passive sound navigation and ranging (SONAR) method to account for near field and broadband signals.
+Their method also uses time-domain data and estimates sparse, real-valued reflectivity fields; however, their method is computationally unattractive, requiring the use of a supercomputer.
+Although, they are not in the class of regularization methods, Capon (Ref.
+17) and MUSIC (Ref.
+18) beamformers are well known methods used in acoustic localization in sparse reflectivity fields and have been shown to perform well in scenarios involving isolated point targets, but are not directly applicable to scenarios involving extended targets.